zac-heisey/team-business/_pages/car.md

 CIS focuses competing teams on the following **key drivers of profitability**: **Staff, Time, Resources, Information, and Processes** (STRIP).
 Teams make high-level strategy decisions on their main business focus: **Quality** (with price being an element of quality), **Volume** (increasing) or **Cost** (decreasing).
 Based on how their team is able to perform and deliver business results, they evaluate their performance against the STRIP indicators and continuously improve through analysis and modification.

-### KEY LEARNINGS

- Participants gain an understanding of how to identify opportunities for improvement within the business with a direct impact on profitability.
-They gain a dramatic appreciation for the relationship between quality, volume, and cost inside a classic business operational structure.

 ### **THE SIMULATION PROCESS**

 <div style="display:flex; flex-wrap:wrap; justify-content:space-around;">